You may qualify for MassHealth—which is Massachusetts’ Medicaid program—if you meet the following criteria:

 Find Out if You Qualify for MassHealth

 If you or your spouse may need nursing home care, now is the time to protect your family’s financial situation.
 Attorney Michael Monteforte, Jr. can help you determine whether you're eligible for MassHealth benefits.
 He can help you complete your application correctly and quickly so a fast determination can be made about your eligibility.
 Attorney Michael Monteforte, Jr. has a 100% success rate on all Medicaid MassHealth Applications.
 Learn more about Medicaid MassHealth applications, here.

 Don’t let a mistake or the overwhelming amount of paperwork slow you down and cost you money.
-Instead, contact us today to schedule a free initial meeting.
+Instead, contact us today at 978-657-7437 to schedule a Strategic Planning Session.